osm2pgsql-dev/osm2pgsql/gazetteer/README.txt

 cat gazetteer-functions.sql | psql gazetteer
 # You really do need to run gazetteer-functions.sql TWICE!

+7) Copy the data into the live tables
+# This does the first stange of indexing using various triggers and will take a while
+cat gazetteer-loaddata.sql | psql gazetteer

-7) Index the database - this will take a VERY long time!
+8) Index the database - this will take a VERY long time!
 Approx 8 times the import time.
 # For small imports (single country) use:
 cat gazetteer-index.sql | psql gazetteer
 # for anything large you will need to use util.update.php